 With hurricane season in full force and a radical increase in nature-made disasters this year, now is the time to put emergency prep planning into action.
 Thanks to both modern apps and old-school tech, these days, preparing for—and weathering—a disaster is easier than ever.
 Here are some of the emergency preparedness apps and gadgets Team Rubicon’s disaster response volunteers recommend putting in your kit now.

-Emergency Preparedness Apps and Gadgets for Staying Informed and Connected
+Emergency Preparedness Gadgets and Tools for Staying Informed and Connected

 Low-Tech: Emergency Radio